Last Updated on January 18, 2026 by Denise Leo

 Never feel nervous or scared about asking all the questions you want.
 Get all the different opinions as well.
 Check the background of the surgeon.
 Learn all you can about the success rate of the luxating patella surgery procedure.
 Check that the vet or orthopaedic surgeon you use is board-certified and that the person can show you proof (customer records) of plenty of successful surgical procedures.

-If your Pomeranian’s health is more advanced, and he has other health concerns as well, ask am even longer list of questions.
+If your Pomeranian’s health is more advanced, and he has other health concerns as well, ask me an even longer list of questions.
 Unless he’s busy, no genuine vet or surgeon would refuse to answer questions.

-The vet should be able to give you more information you may not have even thought about.
-For example: would the success rate of your Pomeranian’s luxating patella surgery be adversely affected by hip problems, arthritis, age or anything else.
+The vet should be able to provide you with more information that you may not have even considered.
+For example, would the success rate of your Pomeranian’s luxating patella surgery be adversely affected by hip problems, arthritis, age, or anything else?

-If the doctor or vet appears confused or uncomfortable by the questions you’re asking, it would be wise to check other potential options.
-After all; you want to build a long-term relationship with this person and the results you and your Pomeranian would get will be much higher with a confident, more experienced surgeon/vet, rather than one who is very nervous about something.
+If the doctor or veterinarian appears confused or uncomfortable with the questions you’re asking, it would be wise to explore other potential options.
+After all, you want to build a long-term relationship with this person, and the results you and your Pomeranian would get will be much higher with a confident, more experienced surgeon/vet, rather than one who is very nervous about something.

 References and Further Reading: